DioxusLabs/awesome-dioxus/README.md

 # Contributing

 To add your project, simply copy an existing entry and fill out all the values.
-It should be clear what most of them mean.
+It should be clear what most of them mean. `"github"` and `"link"` are optional, but recommended.
 There's some enums, so here are their values:

 - `"type"`:
   - `"Awesome"`: Libraries/tools/or something else that helps developers with making Dioxus projects.